nextbreakpoint/flink-k8s-toolbox/README.md

 - Flink Operator
 - Flink Operator CLI

-The Flink Operator is an implementation of the Kubernetes Operator pattern for managing Flink clusters.
+The Flink Operator is an implementation of the Kubernetes Operator pattern for managing Flink clusters and jobs.
 The operator uses a Custom Resource to represent a Flink cluster with a single Flink job.
 The operator detect changes to the resource and modifies the Flink cluster and job accordingly.
-The operator takes care of creating savepoints periodically and it automatically restarts the job from the latest savepoint if needed.
+The operator takes care of creating savepoints periodically and restarting the job from the latest savepoint if needed.
-The operator stores the status of the cluster as annotations on the custom resource.

-The Flink Operator CLI provides an interface for controlling Flink clusters and jobs.
+The Flink Operator CLI provides an interface for controlling Flink clusters and jobs from a terminal.
-It provides commands for creating/deleting clusters, starting/stopping clusters and jobs, getting metrics and other information about clusters and jobs.
+It supports commands for creating or deleting clusters, starting or stopping clusters and jobs, getting metrics and other information about clusters and jobs.

-*Flink Operator support only long-running stream jobs.
+*Flink Operator supports only long-running stream jobs.
 Batch jobs are not supported at the moment.*

 ## License